toramanlis/laravel-module-structure/readme.md

 Migrations
 ----------

-Migrations will under `app/Modules/<your-module>/module/database/migrations` will be loaded as expected.
-Unfortunately ht artisan command `make:migration` will not create any under said path because, you know, it's not aware of us.
+Migrations under `app/Modules/<your-module>/module/database/migrations` will be loaded as expected.
+Unfortunately the artisan command `make:migration` will not create any under said path because, you know, it's not aware of us.

 Commands
 --------

-Unfortunately the path `app/Modules/<your-module>/Console/Commands` will NOT work as expected.
-In order to get it to work, you will need to load the path in `app/Console/Kernel.php` like so:
+The path `app/Modules/<your-module>/Console/Commands` will work as expected.

-    ...

-    protected function commands()
-    {
-        ...

-        $this->load(app_path('Modules').'/<your-module>/Console/Commands');

-        ...
-    }